bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_3_Shadows_of_the_Last_war.md

 > From the outside it looks uninviting, broken and ugly.
 > Stacked stones and well-crafted wooden beams make up most of the building's outer structure.
 > It's hard to see through the high windows, but the uncomfortable atmosphere from within can be felt outside.
 >
+> The placard above the door displays a mummified ogre's hand clenched tightly in a fist and nailed in place.
+>
 > As you enter the tavern through the heavy, metallic door, you're welcomed by watching eyes and a horrific scent.
 > The bartender is rubbing a glass with a cloth, though it's not getting cleaner and makes no effort to acknowledge your presence.